 Priory Eating Disorder Services recognised for excellence of care

-All Priory Adult Eating Disorder services across nine hospitals have now achieved a Quality Network for Eating Disorders (QED) accreditation, which places them at the forefront of eating disorder service delivery in the UK.
-This achievement is impressive given that Priory deliver over a third of the UK inpatient services in this highly complex speciality.
+All Priory adult eating disorder services across nine hospitals have now achieved a Quality Network for Eating Disorders (QED) accreditation, which places them at the forefront of eating disorder service delivery in the UK.
+This achievement is impressive given that Priory deliver over a third of the UK inpatient services in this highly complex specialty.

 Priory’s commitment to safety and quality

-Peter Smith, Service Line Director for Priory’s Acute, Addiction & Eating Disorder Services said “We are delighted to have received this independent verification of the quality of our eating disorder provision.
+Peter Smith, Service Line Director for Priory’s Acute, Addiction and Eating Disorder Services said: “We are delighted to have received this independent verification of the quality of our eating disorder provision.
 This reflects the hard work and dedication of all our teams.
-The QED accreditation is important to the hospitals in order to demonstrate our ongoing commitment to safety, and high quality service”.
+The QED accreditation is important to the hospitals in order to demonstrate our ongoing commitment to safety, and high quality service.”